mmenestret/jdegoes.github.io/_posts/2014-08-18-principled-typeclasses.md

 addOneTwo 1 2
 {% endhighlight %}

 My function `addOneTwo` has stronger constraints than just `Monoid`.
-So when I call that function with `Integer`s, the compiler is able to select the unique instance which satisfies my stronger constraints.
+So when I call that function with `Integer`, the compiler is able to select the unique instance which satisfies my stronger constraints.

 Note that in this code, I'm explicitly capturing the fact that I *care* about more than just the `Monoid` laws when the compiler chooses the instance for `Integer`.
 I'm capturing that fact in a way that is *rigorous* and *compiler-verified*.

 There would be several positive side effects of this approach:

 1. **No Newtype Abuse**.
-There's no need for the ad hoc practice of abusing `newtype`s to force Haskell to select the "right" type class instance.
-(In fact, I'd like the compiler to forbid this abuse of `newtype`s for instance selection.)
+There's no need for the ad hoc practice of abusing `newtype` to force Haskell to select the "right" type class instance.
+(In fact, I'd like the compiler to forbid this abuse of `newtype` for instance selection.)
 2. **More Generic Code**.
-For example, the above function `addOneTwo` works any type that's provably isomorphic to `Integer`s.
+For example, the above function `addOneTwo` works any type that's provably isomorphic to `Integer`.
 3. **Lawful Thinking**.
 The compiler forces you to think about which additional laws you need to choose the instance you want, and to state those laws in compiler-verifiable properties.

 ### Abstractable